Incident Response Services

-Each year, Rapid7 pen testers complete thousands of internally and externally based assessments.
+Each year, Rapid7 pen testers complete hundreds of internally and externally based assessments.
 We've collected just a few stories to give you some true insight into what goes on beneath the hoodie.

 This real-life story of social engineering owes its success to holes—some figurative, and some big enough to walk through.
 Find out how our makeshift MacGyver bypassed a bank’s security checkpoints to make a devious deposit that helped him hack from the parking lot.

 Our latest Under the Hoodie research shows that pen testers captured credentials in 53% of all engagements and 86% of internal engagements.
 Rapid7 InsightIDR leverages advanced user and attacker behavior analytics to detect intruders earlier in the attack chain so you can respond before critical data is compromised.